HirotheChamp/MyPortfolio/README.md

 ## Room for Improvement

-* Code will be tested more thoroughly to prevent mistakes
+* learning hotkeys to speed up coding process
-* Files and folders will be labeled and organized far superior in the future
+* develop a deeper understanding of the syntax and methods used in SASS